Immigration and Naturalization Service v. Chadha: Subsequent developments

-Chadha became a citizen of the United States and was living in Albany, California, as of 1985.
+Chadha became a citizen of the United States and was living in Albany, California in 1985.

 Chadha increased the power of the executive branch.
 Legislative vetoes continued to be enacted after Chadha, although various presidents have issued executive signing statements disclaiming the unconstitutional legislative veto provisions.
-The consultation provisions of the War Powers Act, for example, while contested by every president since Richard M. Nixon, are usually grudgingly obeyed.
+The consultation provisions of the War Powers Act, for example, while contested by every president since Richard M. Nixon, are usually obeyed.
 Some laws, such as the National Emergencies Act were amended to replace the legislative veto with a joint resolution, requiring a Presidential signature and able to be vetoed, requiring a two-thirds majority of both houses of Congress to override.
 Joint resolutions have proven difficult to pass over a veto, and in cases where that process was chosen the power of the President has increased greatly.

 Other processes, such as fast-track legislation or sunset clauses, have taken the place of the legislative veto in other laws with greater success in obtaining similar results to the original legislative vetoes.
 The Contract with America Advancement Act of 1996, 5 U.S.C.
 Sections 801-808, allowed Congress to disapprove federal agency regulations; the effect of Chadha is that any such legislative disapproval can be vetoed by the sitting President, and is not a true legislative veto.
 Instead, its practical use is limited to the initial days of a new President's term following a change in Administration.
 Such a veto had been exercised only once, in March 2001, until 2017, when the 115th Congress under President Donald Trump passed fifteen such vetoes, overturning various rules issued under the Obama administration.

 In 1984, then-Delaware senator and future President Joe Biden who served as the ranking minority member on the Senate Judiciary Committee, wrote a scholarly article in Syracuse Law Review appraising the impact of the Supreme Court decision on how the government works.
 The article was added to congressional records on July 26, 1985 on request of Wendell Ford.